filterpaper/filterpaper.github.io/prng.md

 	return a = z ^ ( z >> 1) ^ t ^ (t << 3);
 }
 ```
-His simple algorithm is surprisingly robust, failing PracRand at large 2^16 bytes output and renders a pattern-free bitmap, making it a good 8-bit candidate for small systems:
+His simple algorithm is surprisingly robust, failing PracRand at large 2^16 bytes (64 kilobytes) output and renders a pattern-free bitmap, making it a good 8-bit candidate for small systems:

 ![xshift8](images/xshift8.bmp)